ervhart/data_modeling_with_PostgreSQL/README.md

 ## Project Description

-In this project, you'll apply what you've learned on data modeling with Postgres and build an ETL pipeline using Python.
+In this project, build an ETL pipeline using Python.
 To complete the project, you will need to define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files